 Trout are good indicators of water quality in general because of their reliance on benthic macroinvertebrate diversity-the bugs, larvae, and other organisms that live on the bottom of a body of water.
 These creatures thrive in streams with high levels of dissolved oxygen, and this means clean, cold water for two reasons: water's ability to hold dissolved oxygen decreases as temperature increases, and the bacteria in organic waste can quickly consume all available dissolved oxygen.
-When present, aquatic macroinvertibrates help maintain the water quality by 2.41 Benthic macroinvertebrates
+When present, aquatic macroinvertibrates help maintain the water quality by eating bacteria and decayed plants, then become a source of food themselves for the resident fish population.